wp-plugins/fg-joomla-to-wordpress/readme.txt

 = The migration stops and I get the message: "Fatal error: Allowed memory size of XXXXXX bytes exhausted" or I get the message: “Internal server error" =

+* First, deactivate all the WordPress plugins except the ones used for the migration
 * You can run the migration again.
 It will continue where it stopped.
 * You can add: `define('WP_MEMORY_LIMIT', '512M');` in your wp-config.php file to increase the memory allowed by WordPress
 * You can also increase the memory limit in php.ini if you have write access to this file (ie: memory_limit = 1G).